Convergence rates for regularized unbalanced optimal transport: the discrete case: Discrete unbalanced optimal transport

-\end{proposition} We will not detail the proof since it is well known in the literature (for instance it is a by-product of the result in \cite{peyre2019computational}).
+We will not detail the proof since it is well known in the literature (for instance it is a by-product of the result in \cite[Proposition~4.4]{peyre2019computational}).

-The unbalanced optimal transport problem is a natural extension of classical optimal transport problem where one can consider measures of different masses by relaxing the mass conservation constraint, for more details we refer the reader to the seminal works \cite{chizat2018unbalanced,chizat2018interpolating,liero2018optimal,mons2016}.
+The unbalanced optimal transport problem is a natural extension of classical optimal transport problem where one can consider measures of different masses by relaxing the mass conservation constraint; for more details we refer the reader to the seminal works \cite{chizat2018unbalanced,chizat2018interpolating,liero2018optimal,mons2016}.
 This approach, in particular, allows the creation or destruction of mass.
-To formalize this problem, we introduce a function \(\F\!:\R^\mathcal{X}\!\oplus\R^\mathcal{Y}\!\to\!\R \cup\{+\infty\}\) which is used as a penalization on the marginals of the transport coupling.
-The unbalanced optimal transport problem then reads as:
+To formalize this problem, we introduce a general function \(\F\!:\R^\mathcal{X}\!\oplus\R^\mathcal{Y}\!\to\!\R \cup\{+\infty\}\) which is used as a penalization on the marginals of the transport coupling.
+The unbalanced optimal transport problem then takes the form: